hessam94/CMG-solver/README.md

 # CMG-solver
 This package is the implementation of the Combinatorial Multigrid Preconditioner *[1]* in pure C++.
 The [original work](https://github.com/ikoutis/cmg-solver) is implemented by [Prof. Koutis](https://web.njit.edu/~ikoutis/) in MATALB.
 Combinatorial Multigrid is a preconditioner for diagonally dominant linear systems.
 CMG combines the strengths of multigrid with those of combinatorial preconditioning.
 CMG has proved very effective for difficult linear systems arising in optimization problems and remains one of the fastest available solvers for graph Laplacians.
-It has been received the [best paper award](https://ieee-ceda.org/awards/william-j-mccalla-iccad-best-paper-award) at ACME/IEEE ICCAD 2022.
+It has received the [best paper award](https://ieee-ceda.org/awards/william-j-mccalla-iccad-best-paper-award) at ACME/IEEE ICCAD 2022.

 # Installation
 This project is under development. you should add the `dll` path to your Environment Path.
-Also, to add the .lib and .h files, you should configure the Visual Studio.
+Also, to add the .lib and .h files, you should configure Visual Studio.
 Configuration Properties -> VC++ Directories -> Include Directories -> Edit to add the directory that you placed .lib and .h files
 and
 Configuration Properties -> Linker -> Additional Dependencies -> Edit to add the name of the .lib files.